frankie567/drf-tracking/README.md

 `view_method` | Target METHOD of the VIEW of the request, e.g., `"get"` | CharField `remote_addr` | IP address where the request originated (X_FORWARDED_FOR if available, REMOTE_ADDR if not), e.g., `"127.0.0.1"` | GenericIPAddressField
 `host` | Originating host of the request, e.g., `"example.com"` | URLField
+`authentication` | Authentication class used to authenticate user, None if no user authenticated, e.g. `"rest_framework.authentication.TokenAuthentication"` | CharField
 `method` | HTTP method, e.g., `"GET"` | CharField
 `query_params` | Dictionary of request query parameters, as text | TextField `data` | Dictionary of POST data (JSON or form), as text | TextField